radiden/pingprovements/README.md

 # Pingprovements

+This is an updated version of [pixeldesu](https://github.com/pixeldesu)'s Pingprovements mod.
+All credits go to them.

 This mod has been ~~hacked together~~ carefully assembled to work again on the latest version of the game (when the first DLC came out).
 It might break very fast.
 I don't know.

 # Original README